efeveret01/Covid_Exploration_And_Visualization/README.md

 [1] https://ourworldindata.org/covid-deaths

 ## How to run the file:
-1. Download BI file from link below:
+1. Download the BI file *Covid BI Project.pbix* in the repository file list
 2. Open file on PowerBI